ElisaCovato/Spam-Classifier/README.md

 * f1 score

 ## How to start
-1. Check out that you have a working Python installation, preferably Python 3
+1. Check out that you have a working Python(preferably Python 3) and Jupyter Notebook installation
-2. Git clone the [repo](add link) and cd inside directory
+2. Git clone the [repo](https://github.com/ElisaCovato/Spam-Classifier.git) and cd inside directory
 3. Install requirements:

     `pip install -r requirements.txt`
 4. Check that all the modules have been installed, and download the mail datasets :

     `python startup.py`
-5. Use the jupyter notebook [Spam classifier](add link) to download and familiarize yourself with the data, train, evaluate and fine tune the classifiers, and pick the 'best' performing ones.
+5. Use the jupyter notebook [Spam classifier](https://github.com/ElisaCovato/Spam-Classifier/blob/main/Spam%20classifier.ipynb) to download and familiarize yourself with the data, train, evaluate and fine tune the classifiers, and pick the 'best' performing ones.